grahamstark/referendums/bes/docs/brexit_vs_indie.md

   they find high recent immigration a driver.

 What I'm going to do here is build a statistical model in a similar vein to these, using a later version of the same data as the LSE and Rowntree study.
-I'll use the model to explain the Brexit vote but also apply it to the IndieRef vote, which is also recorded in the BES data.
-I'll show that the model explains both votes well, but the factors (age, sex, etc.) often work differently in the two cases - sometimes working in the opposite way, sometimes working strongly for one vote but not for the other.
+Like this studies, my model uses a variety of factors ("explanatory variables", in the jargon) to explain how people voted in the European Referendum.
+But I also then apply the model to the Scottish Part of the BES data, to explain the IndieRef vote [^FNMODEL].
+I'll show that the model explains both votes well, but the factors (age, sex, etc.) often work very differently in the two cases - sometimes working in the opposite way, sometimes working strongly in one case but not the other.

 [A companion note][TECHNOTE] discusses my model in a detail.
 There, you'll fine everything you'll need to replicate and extend my model, discussions of the choices I've made, and full results for several different model variants.
 But, for